-Objective 4B: Students will acquire knowledge and competency in one or more designated special proficiency area(s) that supplements their foundation as a counseling psychologist.
-Competencies Expected for these Objectives:
+Objective 4B: Students will acquire knowledge and competency in one or more designated special proficiency area(s) that supplements their foundation as counseling psychologist.

 - 1. Demonstrate knowledge, understanding, and application of the counseling psychology sub-specialty within the larger area of health service psychology. - 2.
 Actively participate in research, training, and professional development opportunities that will enhance their professional identity as counseling psychologists.